tetenc555/Opencore-ThinkPad-T480/README.md

 ## ⚠️ Disclaimer
 This guide is only for the Lenovo ThinkPad T480.
 I am NOT responsible for any harm you cause to your device.
 This guide is provided "as-is" and all steps taken are done at your own risk.

+> [!IMPORTANT]
+> I recommend switching to an Broadcom card.
+I will use BCM94360NG and will configure this EFI mainly to run the newer macOS with this card.

 > The ACPI patches and the style of this README are from [EETagent](https://github.com/EETagent/T480-OpenCore-Hackintosh).
 > This repository is forked from [MultimediaLucario](https://github.com/MultimediaLucario/Lenovo-ThinkPad-T480) and a bit tweaked here and there, please checkout his fork too.

-> [!IMPORTANT]
 > Intel WiFi with Airportitlwm currently doesn't work under macOS Sequoia!
 Use the HeliPort version instead.

-> I recommend switching to an Broadcom card.
-I will use BCM94360NG and will configure this EFI mainly to run the newer macOS with this card.

-> [!NOTE]
-> The instructions for installing macOS have been moved [to the wiki](https://github.com/valnoxy/t480-oc/wiki).

 &nbsp;